ojosproject/website/docs/url/meeting-reports.md

 doing the waterfall method.
 Once coding starts, we will be switching a different workflow.
 We might try agile?

-### Everybody
+### Developers, Engineering

-We worked on the Symposium poster today.
+Everybody worked on the 2024 Symposium poster for the Ojos Project.

 ## May 1, 2024